 The path to membership allows seekers to learn about the Order, discover its life and work, and to “try on” the common life of the Order for a period time before becoming a member.
 It is like trying on new shoes to see if there is a proper fit.
 The Companion for Seekers, Inquirers and Discerners will point you to additional resources.

-When seekers determine that they want to move forward toward membership there are two movements: A Time of Inquiry and A Time of Probationary Membership.
+When seekers determine that they want to move forward toward membership there are two movements: A Time of Inquiry and A Time of Final Discernment.
 Both involve a pilgrimage of learning and discernment of call while sharing in the life of the Order.

 Continued Membership—Reaffirmation of Annual Vows